chrisph124/roll-the-dice/README.md

-# roll-the-dice
+# Roll the Dice
-A mini game called: roll the dice
+## A mini game called: roll the dice

 ### GAME RULES: